devastion/wilks/README.md

 - `total (number)`
 - `unit` - "metric" for kgs and "imperial" for lbs
 - `updatedVersion` - `false` to use old wilks formula and `new` to use 2020 version

-## Roadmap

-- [ ] - input validation for vanilla js
-- [ ] - calculate weight to lift for target wilks point based on bodyweight